-- The torque setting of the caravan's wheel bolts should be checked 30 miles after collection from the caravan retailer.
+- The torque setting of the caravan's wheel bolts should be checked 30 miles after collection from the caravan retailer or after a service or wheel change.
 Thereafter, wheel bolts should be checked before every journey.
 The torque settings and tightening sequence are detailed in the caravan and tow vehicle section. - Never attempt to lift the tow hitch with your hands when hitching the caravan to the tow vehicle or at any other time.
 Always raise or lower the tow hitch by winding the handle on the jockey wheel. - Always ensure that the green button located on the leading edge of the coupling head is raised before towing.
 (Coupling specific).